A more difficult task than I envisioned

 But, like so many in the health care field, Dr. Agus tells people what they want to hear; that you can eat whatever you want as long as you exercise and take the “right drugs for you”—for your entire life.
 With no apparent training in nutrition, he’s making a great many bold statements about how our bodies operate.

 Then, there are a great number of critical issues (driven by our food choices) that Dr. Agus is completely ignoring.
-He is not considering the overall “big picture” when he ignores these facts like these:
+He is not considering the overall “big picture” when he ignores facts like these:

 - Our Western diet requires at least ten times as much land to feed the same number of people when compared to the plant-based diet.